 - Academic Review/Admissions Committee

 - Scholarship/Financial Aid Committee

 Students seeking review of a grievance must make a written request for review and direct it appropriately:

-- Associate Dean of Enrollment and Student Services for grievances related to scholarship/financial aid
+- Administrative Director of Recruitment and Admissions for grievances related to scholarship/financial aid

-- Vice President of Enrollment and Student Services for grievances related to academic concerns, admissions or to appeal an earlier grievance.
+- Vice President for Student Success for grievances related to academic concerns, admissions or to appeal an earlier grievance.

 Students in the Criminal Justice Institute do not come under the jurisdiction of the review committees named in the previous paragraph.
 Criminal Justice students must follow the Process for Disciplinary Review as described in the Criminal Justice Policy Manual.